Sixers Star Responds to Cryptic Quote: ‘He’s Like the Perfect Player’

 Houston may re-evaluate offers around the upcoming trade deadline, but assuming no team presents an offer deemed acceptable before then, the Rockets are more than pleased to have him on the roster heading into camp and the regular season.

-Sixers head coach Doc Rivers shared some “exciting” words about the summer league, before the signings of Trevelin Queen and P.J.
-Tucker.
-This is excitement:
+Harden finally seems healthy and ready to put a nagging hamstring issue behind him.
+The injury has bothered him for two straight seasons, including stops in Brooklyn and Philadelphia.
+He plans to enter the 2022-23 season at 100% health.
+Watch out.

 “I’m excited.
 I’ve been trying to get right through the course of a basketball season for two years straight.
 And it’s like, it’s not it.
 Do you know what I mean?
-All last summer I was rehabbing,” said Rivers.
+All last summer I was rehabbing,” Harden told reporters on May 12.
 “It was a little frustrating because I’m not used to going through something like that, but it is what it is.
 And I’m just happy to be healthy now.
 I’ve got a full summer to be straight and do the things necessary to come back even better next year.”